arturhaikou/spec-workflow/README.md

 Once the tasks are documented and approved, proceed to implement each task by running the tasks prompt.
 The agent may call any necessary tools to perform the task.
 This step ensures that each actionable item is executed and tracked.

-- **Using Dev Agent (Preview Features):** Set `dev` agent and provide the feature and FR IDs.
+- **Using Dev Agent:** Set `dev` agent and provide the feature and FR IDs.
 The agent will implement each task step-by-step, build the solution, and track progress in the checklist.

-- **Using Dev Chat Mode:** Reference `chatmodes/dev.chatmode.md` for implementation guidance.

 - **Alternative - Direct Prompts:**
    - **VS Code:** `/tasks {feature} and {fr id}`